GunnarPDX/ex_robinhood/README.md

 - Click on Headers, then scroll down to the Request Payload section
 - Here, you'll see new JSON parameters for your login.
 What you'll need here is the device token.
 - Make sure you keep this saved
+- If using the device_token from this method then 2FA will probably be bypassed.